De-Morgan/observe_internet_connectivity/README.md

 ## Additional information

 Note:bell:: The `InternetConnectivity` is not a singleton, for the ease of testing.
-If you would like to maintain a single instance through out the app lifecyle, you can:
+If you would like to maintain a single instance throughout the app lifecycle, you can:

 1. provide a global instance (not recommended)